Thursday, 24 December 2015

 Triton's Kingdom

 There was a long queue at the Mermaid Lagoon Theatre (and we couldn't get the FASTPASS because we already got FASTPASS for another attraction) so we headed for the Blowfish Balloon Race ride instead.
-We liked to take kiddy rides because they usually have a shorter queue and all the members of the family can ride together.
+We liked kiddy rides because they have a shorter queue and all the members of the family can ride together.

 Blowfish Balloon Race